mattst/MultipleSelectionScroller/README.md

 **Suggested Keys OS X - Full Setup:**

-- The clearing commands below do not use a modifier key for the 2nd keypress, e.g. `"super+k", "["`.
+- The clearing keys below do not use a modifier key for the 2nd keypress, e.g. `"super+k", "["`.
 This is done so that the number of different keys in use can be kept to a minimum.
 - Please read the notes in **Linux/Windows - Full Setup #1** about it being **not quite a "Full Setup"**.